michaeljfriedman/economy-simulator/design.md

 Simulation:

-- Add that each month, all unemployed people are rehired by a company, if one can afford them.
-Unemployed people are divided among companies as evenly as possible.
+- Add: each month, unemployed people are rehired if a company can afford them, and are distributed evenly among companies.

 ## Config format